As the Bell Rings (Chinese TV series)

 Ke jian hao shiguang (课间好时光) is the Chinese adaptation of As the Bell Rings.
-It is adapted from the original series Quelli dell' Intervallo by Disney Channel Italy.
+It is adapted from the original Disney Channel Italy sitcom Quelli dell' Intervallo.

 The show is produced by Shanghai City Animation Company, a subsidiary of Wenhui-xinmin United Press Group.
 It is shown on many regional channels in China through a syndicated show, Dragon Club.
 The show is also shown in Disney Channel Taiwan, with some characters' voices dubbed in Mandarin by voice actors familiar to Taiwanese audience.

-In 2009, the show is adapted into an animated series, also produced by Shanghai City Animation Company.
-In 2010, the show is adapted into a stage musical performed during Expo 2010 in Shanghai.
-In 2011, the show is adapted into a Taiwanese version, with the same characters performed by Taiwanese actors, produced in Taiwan.
+In 2009, the show was adapted into an animated series, also produced by Shanghai City Animation Company.
+In 2010, the show was adapted into a stage musical performed during Expo 2010 in Shanghai.
+In 2011, the show was adapted into a Taiwanese version, with the same characters performed by Taiwanese actors, produced in Taiwan.